sparcopen/infrastructure/_posts/2021-10-01-covid-impact-survey-pressing-concerns.md

 title: Pressing Concerns
 category: covid-impact-survey
 tags:
 description: INSERT DESCRIPTION HERE
 permalink: /covid-impact-survey/pressing-concerns
 date: 2021-10-01 08:00:00
+homepage_latest: true
 ---

 While the focus of this SPARC survey was specifically to assess the impact of COVID-related budgetary constraints on academic libraries, respondents made clear that the impact went far beyond questions concerning collections, touching all parts of their operations.

 Respondents were asked to rank their “most pressing concerns—beyond the health and safety of staff and library users—about the impact of COVID on your library.”
 Loss of staff and cuts to licensed content were ranked first and second, far ahead of the other options offered, including inability to circulate print, reductions in support for open initiatives and loss of staff due to furloughs.
 But there were some interesting differences among respondents from different types of institutions.